Dominion Democracy Suite Voting FAQs

 - Once satisfied with the selections made, touch the final “Print Ballot” button

-- Your ballot will print in the voting booth.
+- Your ballot will print in your voting booth.
 Take the ballot and deposit it in the Ballot Box

 How to Vote Video